 This state managed liberalization is similar to one of Vietnam’s trading partners: China.
 Since the war, the Vietnamese, it seems, have been looking to China for lessons on governance and growth.
 As China gains prominence in global conversation, the more the belief in Vietnam that the model works.

 What works for Vietnam is the availability of cheap and hard-working labour.
-According to a 2019 report, an average work week in Vietnam was about 48 hours.
+According to a 2019 report, an average work week in Vietnam was about 48 hours, and currently the average vietnamese worker works for 41.6 hours a week.
 Though there is a push to decrease that to 40 hours.
 For context, developed nationals such as Australia are pushing their work weeks down to 35 hours.
 This has made Vietnam an attractive destination for manufacturing industries, where a larger volume of products can be churned out when compared to other major countries.

 This has made understanding Vietnam easier for big investors because the parallels to China are easier to draw, which has triggered large investment into the country.